 - Media, Entertainment & Tech

 - Travel & Transportation

 When U.S. cities and states faced shelter-in-place orders to limit the spread of the coronavirus, Americans’ reduced mobility resulted in plummeting sales at rideshare companies.
-With the exception of a late 2020 dip, sales have been gradually recovering since April 2020.
-Uber sales were up 171 percent year-over-year and Lyft sales were up 149 percent year-over-year in June 2021.
+With the exception of year-end dips in 2020 and 2021, sales have been gradually recovering since April 2020.

 U.S. consumer spending has been altered by the coronavirus pandemic.
 By analyzing industry-level data, consumer spending trends can provide insight into which sectors of the economy are recovering fastest.

 While demand for grocery delivery still exceeds pre-pandemic levels, sales have been gradually declining in 2021.
 Through all of the expansion and contraction over the past few years, Instacart and Walmart Grocery continue to be leaders in the grocery delivery space.

 As shelter-in-place orders left many Americans with extra time for home cooking, a closer look at meal kit companies operating in the U.S. reveals which companies benefited the most from the lockdown demand surge.